David8430/RPPAscript/README.md

 The script can only handle a single series of data, meaing any number of UNIQUE antigen/antibody slides and ONE respective FCF protein slide.
 With protein normalisation, only samples with a matching identifier in the FCF slide AND that are properly evaluable on both slides will be returned.

+The output for each antigen is: <br/>
+In the "out" folder:<br/>
+- a list of unusable samples<br/>
+- a tab separated table with log2 transformed relative concentrations<br/>
+- a comma separated table with protein normalised relative concentrations<br/>
+In the "QC" folder<br/>
+- a histogram of fluorescence values<br/>
+- the fitted response curve<br/>
+- residuals after curve fitting<br/>
+- symmetry of the two halfs<br/>
+- fitter protein correlation curve<br/>

 The script does the following: <br/>
 filters out all spots that are less than the 99 percentile of the blanks (dots without dilution values) <br/>
 discards all samples that have less than 3 remaining dilutions <br/>
 optionally flips the source well plate and associated samples the other way around <br/>
 calculates relative concentration for the slide with cobs fitting before and after spatial correction. <br/>
-makes intensity corrections based on the spatial covariance of deviation from the response curve <br/>
+makes intensity corrections based on the spatial covariance of deviation from the respective median<br/>
 removes outlier points while preserving data integrity<br/>
 each antigen/antibody slide is corrected for protein covariance <br/>
-the final protein corrected results are put out as multipliers (transformed back from the logarithmic space) <br/>

 Progress can be tracked on the R console output.
 When done the windows can simply be closed.